BluBracket/docs.blubracket.com/content/intro/getting-started/index.md

 ![Sign Up Page 3](signup3.png)

+### Check your email

 Next, check your email for a link to confirm your account and create a password.

 In your email, you will find the following link.
 Click the **Set Password** button to set the password of your BluBracket login account.

-**Note**: *This login link will be how you will access your BluBracket account.

 ![Sign Up Page 4](signup4.png)